DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CARE-SERVICES/Customer-and-Client-Management/Customer-and-Client-Management.md

 10. **Billing account name** – If the Billing account name is incorrect select the correct Billing account name.
 11. **Billing code –** If the billing code is incorrect select the correct Billing code for the service or item to be billed
 12. **External funding code** – Select the external funding code if there is a likelihood that this transaction may later be converted to a funding claim using the Funder switch function
-13. **Service code** – if the client has a service entry this will default to the current service entry, however if there is no service entry or the service was provided by a different service code then this should be entered or edited.
+13. **Service code** – if the client has a service entry this will default to the current service entry, however, if there is no service entry or the service was provided by a different service code then this should be entered or edited.
 14. **Quantity –** If the Quantity is incorrect enter the correct quantity to be billed
-15. **Rate –** If the Rate is incorrect enter the correct per quantity rate
+15. **Rate –** If the Rate is incorrect enter the correct per-quantity rate
 16. **Amount –** The amount is not editable.
 The system will calculate the amount based on the rate and quantity
 17. **Start date –** If the start date is incorrect enter the correct start date.
 The Start date is the date the service being billed for started to be provided or if it is an ongoing service enter the first day to be billed, usually the next day after the last date that has previously been billed. eg. If it is overnight accommodation enter the date of arrival here or if it is ongoing accommodation enter the first day to be billed.
 For items enter the date the item(s) was provided.
 18. **End date –** If the End date is incorrect enter the correct End date.
 The end date is the date the service being billed for ceased to be provided or the last day to be billed if it is an ongoing service.
 Eg. If it is overnight accommodation enter the departure date or if it is ongoing accommodation enter the last day to be billed.
 For items enter the date the item(s) was provided.